matrix-org/matrix-spec-proposals/proposals/2733-add-hCaptcha-as-captcha-provider.md

 This move would have multiple benefits:
 * Not relying on Google
 * Protecting users privacy, see [here](https://www.hcaptcha.com/privacy)
-* The captchas are easier to solve and aren't confusing like reCaptcha sometimes can be (only from own and anecdotal experiences)
+* The captchas are easier to solve and aren't confusing like reCaptcha sometimes can be (only from my own and anecdotal experiences)
 * Used by Cloudflare, see [here](https://blog.cloudflare.com/moving-from-recaptcha-to-hcaptcha/).
 * Supports [Privacy Pass](https://privacypass.github.io/)

 ## Alternatives

-Some alternatives have been discussed in multiple Issues [1].
+Some alternatives have been discussed in multiple Issues [1](https://github.com/vector-im/element-web/issues/3606) [2](https://github.com/matrix-org/matrix-doc/issues/1281).
 There are generally two views regarding alternatives for reCaptcha.
 Design oriented and Security/Privacy oriented.
 For Design, there are two notable mentions:
 * [VisualCaptcha](https://visualcaptcha.net/)